 According to VA, veterans who are not within the service areas of these locations will continue to receive C&P Exams via “telehealth appointments or the acceptable clinical evidence process, which includes a review of existing medical records to provide information needed to complete the claim, whenever possible.”
 Veterans who receive services from the re-opening locations may elect to postpone examinations until a later date “without impact to their disability claim.”

 Please feel free to contact us directly if you have a question about this or any other issue related to a VA service connected disability claim filed by you or a loved one.
-We may be reached by telephone at (608) 490-9449 or contact us online.
+Our Wisconsin veterans disability claims lawyers can be reached by telephone at (608) 490-9449 or contact us online.